Five Ways Communication Managers Benefit from Mobile Access to their CMS

 Your community doesn’t run on a nine-to-five clock.
 That means that unlike your counterparts in the private sector, you don’t have the benefit of shutting down your computer and going offline at 5 p.m.
 Local government communication managers are responsible for the dissemination of important local news and information, whenever that news breaks, even if it’s before 9 a.m., after 5 p.m., on a weekend, or even a holiday.

 In today’s digital-first society, citizens expect on-demand news and regular updates on stories and topics that impact in their day-to-day lives.
 Thanks to advances in software development and mobile technology, one way that communication managers are staying connected when out of the office is with a government content management system (CMS) with a mobile app component.
-Here are five ways communication managers across the nation are benefitting from mobile access to their government CMS.
+What follows are five ways communication managers across the nation are benefitting from mobile access to their government CMS.
 For more information on how today's mobile-centric society impacts you and your citizens, download our free ebook.

 The 6 p.m.
 Traffic Jam